-This classification refers to a non residential account taking electricity at 750 volts or less whose monthly average peak demand is less than, or is forecast to be less than, 50 kW.
-Further servicing details are available in the distributor's Conditions of Service
+This classification refers to a non residential account taking electricity at 750 volts or less whose average monthly average peak demand is less than, or is forecast to be less than, 50 kW.
+This section shall include small apartment buildings, stacked townhouses, and smaller commercial, industrial and institutional developments.
+Further servicing details are available in the distributor's Conditions of Service.